jakkso/cedl/README.md

 ## Usage
-    cedl [url] [name]
+    cedl [url]

-Where `url` is the WebStore url for the extension that you want to download and `name` is the filename you want for the downloaded extension.
+Where `url` is the WebStore url for the extension that you want to download.

 Downloaded extensions are placed in `$HOME/bin/chrome-extensions`